Check out interior design school, career and industry information to help you reach your goals.

 Job Growth and Outlook for Interior Designers

-The BLS predicts a 13 percent job growth for interior designers through 2022.
-Considering the national average for all occupations is 11 percent, this equates to as fast as average.
-About 4 percent of designers work in construction related industries and since construction is anticipated to grow, these professionals will see solid job growth.
+The BLS predicts 4 percent job growth for interior designers through 2024.
+Considering the national average for all occupations is 7 percent, this is slower than average.
+About 5 percent of designers work in construction related industries and since construction is anticipated to grow, these professionals will see solid job growth.

 Interior designers who specialize in a particular area of the industry, such as kitchens, bathrooms or in sustainable interior design, could benefit from being an expert and may use their knowledge of products and standards to better help customers and clients fulfill their needs.